 April 25, 2021 @ 2:00 PM - 5:00 PM| $15 – $30

 Founded in January 2020, the Zyra Trio consists of violinist Gregory Lewis, cellist David Liam Roberts, and pianist Paul Williamson.
 The Canadian musicians first met in 2014 in Winnipeg, Canada, and performed together in various capacities for five years before officially establishing themselves as a chamber ensemble.
-The trio has performed in Manitoba and Ontario, and recently appeared on the Virtuosi Concert Series in Winnipeg alongside guest violist Bethany Hargreaves.
-Highlights from the Zyra Trio’s 2020-2021 season includes a recital on the Women’s Musical Club of Winnipeg Concert Series and a recital in Thunder Bay, Ontario.
+Zyra has performed in Manitoba and Ontario, and recently appeared on the Virtuosi Concert Series in Winnipeg alongside guest violist Bethany Hargreaves.
+With the generous support of the SOCAN Foundation, Zyra commissioned and premiered “Dream Streams” by Canadian composer Tristan Zaba in August 2020.
+Highlights from the trio’s 2020-2021 season includes a recital on the Women’s Musical Club of Winnipeg Concert Series and a recital in Thunder Bay, Ontario.

 Violinist Gregory Lewis